twitchy-ears/buffer-snapshotter/README.md

     (add-hook 'atomic-chrome-edit-mode-hook
                (lambda () (buffer-snapshotter-mode 1)))

+If you want it to automatically run globally for every buffer then use something like this (by default it will refuse to run in minibuffer mode or any file accessed via EasyPG Assistant):

+    (add-hook 'after-change-major-mode-hook #'buffer-snapshotter-mode)

 ## Configuring buffer-snapshotter-mode

 Interesting variables to play around with and read the docstrings of include: